spacewalk01/sam-cpp-vs/README.md

 ## Description

 The example currently supports only the [ViT-B SAM model checkpoint](https://huggingface.co/facebook/sam-vit-base).
-You can convert it by following the instructions in the sam.cpp readme.
+You can convert the pytorch model by following the instructions in the sam.cpp readme.
 But, for simplicity, I have already converted the model into GGML and uploaded it to the cloud.
 The repo doesn't require any additional library and dependencies.

 ## Quick start
 In visual studio, set to build in `Release` mode with the `x64`.